engr101staff/engr101matlab/_sources/strings_and_cells/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

-As we saw, there are two ways to index into a cell array:
+  There are two ways to index into a cell array:

   - **Cell indexing**, using the :code:`( )` operator.
 This can be used to select particular cells (or groups of cells) within a cell array.
 The result is a smaller cell array.
   - **Content indexing**, using the :code:`{ }` operator.
 This selects and **unpacks** the actual data from its containing cell, so that we can work with it directly.
 This is generally not useful for multi-element selections.

   The :code:`cell2mat` function creates a regular array from a cell array containing numbers.
 The :code:`num2cell` function does the reverse - it creates a cell array from a regular array of numbers.

 -----------------------------
 Exercise: Cell Array Practice